Consensys/doc.tessera/docs/index.md

 * Generates and maintains private/public keypairs.

-* Self manages and discovers all nodes in the Orion network.
+* Self manages and discovers all nodes in the network.

 * Provides an API for communicating between Tessera nodes and an API for communicating with GoQuorum.